it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 ### Discussion Sessions

 These sessions are for interactive discussions with  the different roles supporting the efforts related to software development at an organization.
-The internviews  will normally involve two interviewers and each will last approximately 60-90 minutes in length.
+The interviews  will normally involve two interviewers and each will last approximately 60-90 minutes in length.
 While sessions are driven by topics found in the SAMM toolkit, they will not be checklist-based, but discussions on how processes and procedure are implemented and conducted throughout the organization.
 Below are some of the common role that would be interviewed, however representatives from the logical business units are also useful candidates for interviewing:

 * Application/Software Security lead (or responsible party) with responsibilities for defining and managing the integration of security into software